bes-ptah/winbatchOS/README.md

-***

-**Note:
-**
-From here we will release WinBatchX builds through the "beta" branch.
-You will need to go there to see the new latest builds after 17.0's release.
-***

-#### Any build or release NOT stated here is no longer supported for any bug, error or issue.
-We have updated update.bat to show you that infomation (If you are using b1558+).
-#### Any build above b1558 is always supported for any security issues that arrise, but that may change later on.
+#### As always, only the last 4 builds from the latest beta build are supported for bugs or errored features to be fixed.
+All builds from 1558-16.1-beta2 and up are always supported for security faults and fixes.

+### Please note: Windows Version 19H1 is not supported now on WinBatchX.
+Windows 10 Version 1909 or higher are supported.

 #### ( ! ) This is open-source so even your copy (or your custom build) of WinBatchX is allowed to pull releases from this build.
-#### ( ! ) If you are using Windows 10 1909 or lower, we don't support those versions offically anymore.
-These are very old releases and you should most likely update to the most recent WINDOWS version (Windows 10 21H2, or Windows 11 October 2021).

-#### Note: WinBatchX's latest updates has moved to the wiki page.
-[Click this link to get over there.](https://github.com/bes-ptah/WinBatchX/wiki)
-#### Note: WinBatchX's Support Page has moved to the wiki page.
-[Click this link to get over there.](https://github.com/bes-ptah/WinBatchX/wiki/Support-Page)
-***
+##### To pull builds into this branch (beta):